openlogic/resque-multi-step/README.md

 Copyright
 -----

-Copyright (c) 2010 Peter Williams, OpenLogic.
+Copyright (c) 2010 OpenLogic, Peter Williams.
 See LICENSE for details.